-In the semidilute regime, the intermolecular interaction in solution will result in a mixed adsorption (i.e., some molecules will be adsorbed with all the segments in contact with the surface, whereas others will be adsorbed with only partial segments in contact with the surface).
-The latter orientation will be labeled as 3D adsorption.
-Increasing the polymer concentration will increase the 3D adsorption as well as the total adsorption, as shown by Region B in Fig. 11.
-Polymer retention is concentration dependent in the semidilute regime.
+In the semidilute regime, the intermolecular interaction in solution will result in a mixed adsorption, i.e., some molecules will be adsorbed with all the segments in contact with the surface, while others will be adsorbed with only partial segments in contact with the surface.
+The latter orientation will be labeled as three-dimensional adsorption.
+Increasing the polymer concentration will increase the three-dimensional adsorption as well as the total adsorption, as shown by Region B in Fig. 11.
+Polymer retention is concentration-dependent in the semidilute regime.

-In the concentrated regime, the molecular entanglement in solution causes the 3D adsorption to dominate (i.e., most polymer molecules are adsorbed with segments partially attached to the rock surface).
-Put another way, only one end of the polymer molecule is attached to the surface, whereas the majority of the molecule dangles free in the solution.
+In the concentrated regime, the molecular entanglement in solution causes the three-dimensional adsorption to dominate.
 In this case, almost no additional polymer molecules can be adsorbed with increasing concentration because all sites are taken.
-As shown by Region C in Fig. 11, the adsorption is concentration independent.
+As shown by Region C in Fig. 11, the adsorption is concentration-independent.